“Australia and the Challenge of a Multipolar World” by

 Kevin has written many newspaper and journal articles from an independent stance on topics to do with Australian foreign policy, and Australian government treatment of asylum seekers attempting to reach Australia by boat.

-Kevin became a controversial figure for his testimony under oath that in his opinion there was evidence that Australian border protection authorities could and should have done more to save the lives of the 353 SIEV X drowning victims, whose danger at sea they would have been aware of in real time from Australian intelligence sources.
-For these views, Kevin was sharply criticized by government coalition senators but successfully rebutted these criticisms in the Senate Privileges Committee in October 2002.
+Kevin became a controversial figure for his testimony to the Senate Committeee under oath that in his opinion there was evidence that Australian border protection authorities could and should have done more to save the lives of the 353 SIEV X drowning victims, whose danger at sea they would have been aware of in real time from Australian intelligence sources.
+For these views, Kevin was sharply criticized by government coalition senators.
+He successfully refuted these criticisms in the Senate Privileges Committee in October 2002.

 In April 2003 Tony Kevin was awarded the International Whistleblower of the Year Award by the UK-based organization Index on Censorship, for his investigative work and public advocacy on the sinking of SIEV X.